 Although coercion is enshrined in the very heart of the Jordanian regime, its coercive practices have become increasingly harsh and visible since the Arab Spring.
 The first target was the Muslim Brotherhood, one of the major established opposition groups.
 Then, the government focused on individual dissenters, especially through the Electronic Crime Law, which led to the arrest of about fifteen activists in 2019.
 The year 2020 marks a new phase in the unmasking of state repression, with the decision to shut down the teachers’ union and the detention of more than one thousand of its members.

 Repressive practices more visible

 The Muslim Brotherhood was one of the first main targets of the Jordanian government, echoing the repression they suffered in Egypt and Saudi Arabia starting in 2013.
-They had a personal enemy in Fayçal al Shawbaki, the new head of intelligence services, appointed a few years earlier5See the report by the Foundation for Strategic Research (2017), ‘The Muslim Brotherhood Movement: from Pillar of Monarchy to Enemy of the State’.
+They had a personal enemy in Fayçal al Shawbaki, the new head of intelligence services, appointed a few years earlier[note]See the report by the Foundation for Strategic Research (2017), ‘The Muslim Brotherhood Movement: from Pillar of Monarchy to Enemy of the State’[/note].